Chasing the Dime

-Chasing the Dime is a 2002 novel by American crime-writer Michael Connelly.
+Chasing the Dime is a 2002 novel by American crime writer Michael Connelly.
 It is his twelfth novel overall, and the only one to feature protagonist Henry Pierce.

 The story is told in third-person narrative.

 Plot summary

 Henry Pierce's nanotechnology company is racing to be the first to create a molecular computer that can fight disease.
 He and his partner Charlie Condon are preparing an investor presentation.

-Having also recently been dumped by his girlfriend, Nicole, he begins investigating an unexplained series of phone calls from men looking for "Lilly" to distract himself.
+Having recently been dumped by his girlfriend, Nicole, he begins investigating an unexplained series of phone calls from men looking for "Lilly" to distract himself.
 After getting the name of a website from a caller, Pierce finds that Lilly is a marketed escort who last had Pierce's new number.
 He calls another escort, Robin, who says she hasn't seen her.
 Finding the company that hosts the site and the owner's name, Billy Wentz, Pierce visits its office.
 He social engineers a secretary and a post worker for Lilly's address.
 He finds no sign of her there and enlists his friend Cody Zeller, a white hat hacker, to investigate Wentz.

 Pierce meets with and bribes Robin, who warns him that Wentz and his boss "Grady" are dangerous, and directs Pierce to Lilly's spare apartment, where he finds a bloody mattress.
 At the police station, Detective Bob Renner questions Pierce as a suspect.
 After leaving, Pierce suspects police searched his car.
 The next day, he meets a P.I. who last investigated Lilly's disappearance.
 He urges Pierce to back off.
 At his apartment, Pierce is accosted by two men.
 One beats him before the larger one, "Six-Eight", dangles him from the twelfth story balcony.
 The smaller man, Wentz, demands he stay away.
 While hospitalized, Renner questions a drugged Pierce and records an incriminating statement, forcing Pierce to seek a lawyer.
 Days later, his presentation wins a major investor, though he grows paranoid when he finds an unfamiliar key in his bag for a storage unit bought under his name.
 Visiting it, he finds Lilly's frozen corpse.
 Realizing that he is being framed, he hides the body.